Charles E.W. Bean, Diaries, AWM38 3DRL 606/54/1 July August 1916 pt13

 souvenir.
 The Germans wore the

-grey, with light green cap band of
+grey, with light green cap bands of

 Jagers.